-If your child is racing up the growth charts, or she’s rooted in the front row of every class picture with the smaller kids, you may wonder if she’s on the right track.
-Here’s when to worry, and when not to, at every stage.
+If your child is racing up the growth charts, or she's rooted in the front row of every class picture with the smaller kids, you may wonder, 'is my child growing normally?'
+Here's when to worry, and when not to, at every stage.

-What to expect at checkups: Your baby’s doctor will monitor weight, length and head circumference every month for the first six, then every two months until age one, to make sure her growth is on track.
+What to expect at checkups: Your baby’s doctor will monitor weight, length and head circumference every month for the first six, then every two months until age one, to make sure your baby is growing normally.
 “If the weight, length and head all fit in the same parameter, that’s the pattern of the child,” says Fabian Gorodzinsky, an associate professor of paediatrics at the University of Western Ontario in London.
 “For example, a child who’s on the bottom of the growth chart for all three is a small child, and one who’s on the top end is a big child, but they are both normal.”

 Troubleshooting: If any one measurement falls off, doctors do get concerned.
 “That’s one of the most important indicators that there’s something wrong with the child, such as a chronic infection or something more serious like a heart problem,” says Gorodzinsky.
 “Usually, the weight is affected first and the height is affected much later — for the child to not grow in height, the event has to be far more chronic and severe.”